 Finding 3I: The Statewide Economic Development Goal requires that local land use plans "provide for an adequate supply of sites of suitable sizes, types, locations, and service levels for a variety of industrial and commercial uses consistent with plan policies."
 Goal 9 is intended to be applied on a community wide basis and requires that future economic growth be accommodated, in part, by ensuring that there is sufficient suitable land planned and zoned for commercial and industrial uses.
-Staff finds the proposed UGB expansion is consistent with Goal 9 as it is helping to meet the need for industrial land identified in the City's Comprehensive Plan and it will facilitate an efficient expansion of the Apple Data Center site.
+The proposed UGB expansion/Annexation is consistent with Goal 9 as it is creating a site of size and shape deemed suitable for data center/high tech industry development.
+Given the County owned property is immediately east of a data center indicates the property is a prime site to market for industrial development.
+This locational characteristic makes the subject property a uniquely strategic addition to the Prineville City Limits and Industrial land supply.

-Goal 10 • Housing
+Goal 10-Housing